vohonen/arena-infra/README.md

 ## Steps for Setting up the infrastructure.

 1. **Clone the repo on your local machine.**
+- You will need git and python installed on your local machine.
 - Clone this github repo on your local machine:
 ```git clone https://github.com/nickypro/arena-infra.git```
 - install [runpod python api library](https://pypi.org/project/runpod/) on your local machine: